Save the Dates 2025/2026:

 NOTE!
 If you are ill, have respiratory symptoms, or have a medical condition that might put you or others at risk or prevent you from staying with the group, please don't participate in this activity.
 Hopefully, you can join us when you have recovered.

-February Bike
+April Bike

 A few biking reminders: